4 Surprising Health Benefits of Pears

 An apple a day may keep the doctor away, but is our obsession for the crisp, juicy fruit overshadowing other fruits?
-We tend to opt for apple pie over pear crumble, but there are actually some amazing health benefits of pears that are making us rethink our favorite apple recipes.
-Here are five science-backed health benefits of pears that'll get you pumped for pear season!
+We tend to opt for apple pie over pear crumble, but there are actually some amazing health benefits of pears that are making us want to give pears their fair chance.
+Here's how pear nutrition stacks up along with four science-backed health benefits of pears that'll get you pumped for pear season!

 Pears are a delicious, low-calorie snack, and they're also chock-full of hard-to-get nutrients.
-Here's the nutritional breakdown for one medium-sized pear:
+Here's the nutritional breakdown for one medium-sized pear (Source: USDA Food Composition Databases):

 Saturated Fat: 0g